-5.2 The objectives of the NGS\
+5.2 The objectives of the NGS

-VISION

-Our Precious Shared Groundwater Resource Sustaining Life, Environment and Development throughout South Africa.

-MISSION

-To ensure sustainable, accessible and cost-effective groundwater supplies for human survival and socio-economic development, while maintaining the environmental services that groundwater is supporting, in an integrated development approach.

-1: To achieve improved rural water supplies for basic and livelihoods needs from groundwater and other local sources.

-2: To achieve sustainable small town / village supplies from groundwater, practicing integrated water resource management at local scale.

-3: To improve water security for urban development from groundwater through a range of conjunctive-use options, integrated with waste water management.

-4: To expand irrigated agriculture, especially for small-scale and supplementary irrigation from groundwater, with focus on sustainability and appropriateness and cost-effectiveness of technology.
-5: To develop new groundwater sources in increasingly complex locations, including brackish water, for industrial / mining supply in situations of increasing water scarcity.
+VISION Our Precious Shared Groundwater Resource Sustaining Life, Environment and Development throughout South Africa.
+GOAL To ensure sustainable, accessible and cost-effective groundwater supplies for human survival and socio-economic development, while maintaining the environmental services that groundwater is supporting, in an integrated development approach.
+Objectives To achieve improved rural water supplies for basic and livelihoods needs from groundwater and other local sources.
+To achieve sustainable small town / village supplies from groundwater, practicing integrated water resource management at local scale.
+To improve water security for urban development from groundwater through a range of conjunctive-use options, integrated with waste water management.
+To expand irrigated agriculture, especially for small-scale and supplementary irrigation from groundwater, with focus on sustainability and appropriateness and cost-effectiveness of technology.
+To develop new groundwater sources in increasingly complex locations, including brackish water, for industrial / mining supply in situations of increasing water scarcity.
+To actively pursue the protection and conservation of groundwater resources by all sectors of society, taking cognisance of its general vulnerability and of the range of essential services, including vital ecosystem services, which the hidden resource can provide.
+To achieve sustainable resource utilization through appropriate groundwater resource governance resulting in capacitated local participative resource management, enabled and supported by a coordinated national / regional water sector.

-6: To achieve appropriate groundwater resource governance and sustainable resource utilization at all levels through national / regional facilitation (resource assessment and planning, setting of norms, regulation, user empowerment, institutional development) of local participative actions (joint use, management and protection of common resources).

-\ to be refined with stakeholders